-Download speed is not the only factor which improves the mobile web performance.
+Download speed is not the only factor that improves the mobile web performance.
 It is always combined with network latency, memory, CPU, and cache size.
-All these are much smaller than the desktop’s so it takes more time to load.
+All these are much smaller than the desktop’s, so it takes more time to load.

 4.1 Reduce dependencies

 Make sure the users are allowed to download only a few files.
-It can be achieved through the following ways
+It can be achieved in the following ways.

 - Load images through CSS